Lagrangian-based Equilibrium Propagation: generalisation to arbitrary boundary conditions & equivalence with Hamiltonian Echo Learning: Equilibrium Propagation: From static to time-varying input

-\paragraph{Computational challenges.} While the CIVP formulation allows straightforward forward integration from fixed initial conditions $(\boldsymbol{\alpha}, \boldsymbol{\gamma})$, it suffers from significant computational limitations due to the boundary residual terms in Eq.~\eqref{eq:civp_estimator}.
-These residuals involve derivatives of the trajectory with respect to parameters ($\partial_{\boldsymbol{{\btheta}}} \bs_T^{0}$) and mixed derivatives of the Lagrangian ($d_{\boldsymbol{{\btheta}}}\partial_{\dot{\bs}} L_{0}$), which cannot be efficiently computed using finite differences due to the high dimensionality of the parameter space.
+\paragraph{Causal boundary conditions, but intractable boundary residuals.} While CIVP restores causal forward integration, it suffers from significant computational limitations due to the boundary residual terms in Eq.~\eqref{eq:civp_estimator}.
+In particular, the remaining residuals at time $T$ involve derivatives of the trajectory with respect to parameters ($\partial_{\boldsymbol{{\btheta}}} \bs_{\fwda,T}^{0}$) and mixed derivatives of the Lagrangian ($d_{\boldsymbol{{\btheta}}}\partial_{\dot{\bs}} L_{0}$), which cannot be efficiently computed using finite differences due to the high dimensionality of the parameter space (see Section~\ref{app:complexity:civp} for a detailed complexity analysis showing these terms require $\mathcal{O}(N d_s^3)$ time and $\mathcal{O}(N d_s)$ memory).
 The only simplification occurs at $t=0$, where the boundary residuals vanish due to the fixed initial conditions, but this is insufficient to yield a practical learning algorithm.